 If it offers an added value to the project and to the development of Belgian expertise, applicants may propose a cooperation with non-Belgian universities or public research institutes (except for international institutions such as the Joint Research Centre).
-The international collaboration (all international partners together) is limited to a maximum of 15% of the total proposal budget and will take place on a co-funding basis of maximum 15% financed by BELSPO.
-The non-Belgian partner is responsible for the rest of the co-funding, from other sources, for at least 85%.
+The ensemble of international partners may apply for a maximum of 15% of the total proposal budget financed by BELSPO, provided they bring in the same amount of funding as the one they receive from BELSPO within the project.
+Only staff and operating costs are eligible for BELSPO funding.